karlyan17/docker-gen-gateway/README.md

 ## Installation

-To install pull all the submodules and build every container with `make` starting from docker-alpine.
+To install pull all the submodules and build every container with `make` starting from docker-alpine. (maybe create missing subdirectories)
 Finally run `docker-compose up`